MS in Nursing - Family Nurse Practitioner

 For more info on our curriculum, clinical work and detailed course descriptions, see the MSN-FNP Academics page.

-To enter the program, you’ll need to be an Illinois resident (or have confirmed approval by your state board of nursing that they accept the Touro College Illinois MSN-FNP program), have an active RN license and a 3.0 GPA.
+To enter the program, you’ll need to be an Illinois resident (or have confirmed approval by your state board of nursing that they accept the Touro University Illinois MSN-FNP program), have an active RN license and a 3.0 GPA.
 You may also be able to enter the program with a 2.7 GPA on a conditional basis.
 For more info on admission requirements, see our MSN-FNP Admissions page.

 Meet the Master's in Nursing Program Director